N8-B/cw-kata/README.md

 - Add **React Router** and hook up routing for the dashboard section views.
 - Revisit/refactor grid for the section content views.
 Perhaps the use of `ul/li` for the notification section layout would be simpler (i.e. less ugly).
 - Investigate why background images referenced in CSS sometimes work and sometimes result in a 404.
 Might have to do with source maps and webpack-dev-server.
+- Find a nicer icon set to replace Font Awesome icons.

 ### Installation